FelixOnline/v2/content/articles/2013-12-6-world-shocked-by-mandela-death.md

 subtitle: >
   Nelson Mandela, the last great national liberator of the past century, died yesterday at his home in Johannesburg following a 12 year battle with prostate cancer.
 date: "2013-12-06 03:41:56 +0000"

 # Attributes from Felix Online V1
 id: "4175"
 old_path: /news/4175/world-shocked-by-mandela-death
 aliases:
  - /news/4175/world-shocked-by-mandela-death
+imported: true
+comments:
+ - Eschewing the path trod by other African liberators such as Zimbabues Robert MugabeThat sentence made me really uncomfortable Theyre not even comparableImperialSad indeed but I would hardly say World Shocked It was what the world was expecting for some time sadly

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - jal08

+# Homepage control params
 headline: true
 featured: true